skjohansen/playground-qy4r63yi/markdowns/interfaces.md

 ## Interface example

-In this example is does the interface Mammal tell us that all mammal have two properties of number of legs and the specie of the mammal, and that the mammal have the behavior of making a sound.
+In this example does the interface IMammal tell us that all mammals have two properties: number of legs and the specie of the mammal, and that the mammal have the behavior of making a sound.

-The example is quite simplified, but a key difference between a dog and a human is the ability to speak, so the implementation of human and dog differs a bit, but they still implement to the same contract (interface).
+The example is quite simplified, but a key difference between a dog and a human (in this example) is the ability to speak, so the implementation of human and dog differs a bit, but they still implement to the same contract (interface).
 This contract is used by the DisplayMammal method to display the information on the mammal.

 Question to think about: What could we do if the mammal does not have any legs?
 Like a whale